gurkeetsingh/Network-/fundamentals/1-OSI.md

 - it is developed by the `international organization of standardization`
 - it consist of `7 layers`, the top 3 layers are `application layer` things like encrytion, decrytion, session establishment happens at this layers and bottom 4 layers are `supporting network functionality`, when we are sending information through this layer from source to destination it shouldn't have to worry about the format or any syntax, some example are data transport addressing, routing, media access, electrical and mechanical characteristics.
 - the data that exists we want to send on network is `not ready` to go on the network, so the upper layer help us to do that and when the data gets ready to transmit through network the lower layer `makes sure` that data gets transmitted from the source address to the destination address
+- The unit of data specified by a protocol at each layer of the OSI seven-layer model is called a `protocol data unit (PDU)`.
+A frame is the PDU for Layer 2

 ## Application layer 7